“I can't believe she's gone,” Steven said, his hand embracing his forehead. “She's.... how?”

 “We have Princess' warning,” Fiona said.
 “It was pretty scrambled, but there's enough there to go on.
 As for them being together, I don't know.
 We obviously have to be discrete, and showing up out of the blue isn't going to accomplish that.”

 “I have an idea,” Twister said.
 They all looked to him again; this time he seemed glowing.
-“Ash approached me a few days ago.
-He asked me baptize Sabbath.”
+“Ash approached me not long after I came here.
+He wanted me to baptize Sabbath.”

 “Were we even invited?”
 Steven asked.
-“Because I haven't received any phone call.”
+“Because I haven't received any phone calls.”